Brotherscodes/Cryptocurrencies/README.md

 ## Cryptocurrency Clustering with an Elbow Curve:

 Since our output is unknown we had to identify clusters of cryptocurrencies in our data.
-Using K-means (1-10) we produced an Elbow Curve.
-The results show us that the best K-value is 4 meaning our data should be categorized into 4 clusters.
+In the code below we produced an Elbow Curve to determine the value of K. The results show us that K=4 meaning our data should be categorized into 4 clusters.

     # Create an elbow curve to find the best value for K.
     # Find the best value for K